LASzip/LASzip/design/specification.rst

 Compression of intensity layer
 ------------------------------
-We compress the intensity with the predictive integer compressor using four contexts that is simply the 'cpr' defined earlier.
+We compress the intensity with the difference integer compressor using four contexts that is simply the 'cpr' defined earlier.
 We use one of 8 possible previous intensities as the prediction.
 Which one is used is decided by the 'cpr' multiplied by two plus one if the GPS time in respect to the previous point (from the same scanner channel) has changed.
 All eight possible previous intensities are initialized to the intensity of the first point (from the same scanner channel) and updated after the intensity was compressed.

 Compression of scan angle layer
 ------------------------------
-Compress the scan angle ...
+Only if the **scan angle is different** (as indicated by the 7 bits earlier) we compress it with the difference integer compressor using two contexts that is whether the GPS time stamp of the previous point (from the same scanner channel) has changed (1) or not (0).
+We use the scan angle of the previous point (from the same scanner channel) as the prediction.

 Compression of user data layer
 ------------------------------
-Compress the user data layer ...
+We compress the user data layer which is an 8 bit number as a symbol between 0 and 255 using 64 different contexts.
+The context is simply the user data of the previous point (from the same scanner channel) divided by 4.

 Compression of point source ID layer
 ------------------------------
-Compress the user data layer ...
+Only if the **point source ID is different** (as indicated by the 7 bits earlier) we compress

 Compression of GPS time layer
 -----------------------------
-The GPS times of a single flight line stored in aquisition order are a monotonically increasing sequence of double-precision floating-point numbers where returns of the same pulse have the same GPS time and where subsequent pulses have a more or less constant spacing in time.
+Only if the **GPS time is different** (as indicated by the 7 bits earlier) we compress it the same way it was done in the old LASzip coder. he GPS times of a single flight line stored in aquisition order are a monotonically increasing sequence of double-precision floating-point numbers where returns of the same pulse have the same GPS time and where subsequent pulses have a more or less constant spacing in time.
 LASzip treats the double-precision floating-point GPS times as signed 64 bit integers and predicts the deltas between them.
 We store up to four previously compressed GPS times with corresponding deltas to account for repeated jumps in GPS times that can arise when multiple flight paths are merged with fine spatial granularity.
 Nothing needs to be encoded when the GPS times are identical.
 Otherwise we distinguishes several cases that are entropy coded with 515 symbols depending on if the current GPS time is

    +   0–500 : predicted using the current delta times 0 to 500.
    + 501–510 : predicted using the current delta times -1 to -10.